Welcome to Ursa Major !

 Spellpower: 3

-Seven of the deck’s creatures significantly impact my state of the board as they grant abilities/bonuses to all my other creatures.
-The deck also features a few high-impact draw spells as well as a very powerful combat booster (intended as a finisher).
+Seven of the deck’s creatures significantly impact the board-state as they grant abilities/bonuses to all of the deck’s other creatures.
+A few high-impact draw spells are also featured, as well as a very powerful combat booster (intended as a finisher).

 Total power score: 39

-Amongst my single-color decks, this one is rated as one of the fastest, strongest decks in my arsenal.
+Compared with the other single-color decks created on this page, this one is rated as one of the fastest, strongest decks.
 It contains plenty of resources, uses many multi-functional creatures to dominate the battlefield and is relatively simple to use.
 It’s not easy to deal with and houses many a threat against a multitude of different opponents.

 How to win with this deck?
 Easy.
 Ramp a lot.
 Draw a lot.
 Cast a lot of angry, large beasts onto the battlefield and have them overrun the opposition until there’s nothing left but some bones and scraps of clothing.
-My most important adversaries, will be opponents that are either good at inhibiting my attacks, creating pillow forts, focus on creature removal or have a knack for summoning large numbers of flyers.
-Hence, my special attention goes out to decks comprised of mono-black or featuring cards from explicitly the Azorius-, Bant-, Orzhov-, Selesnya- and Witch-Maw guilds.
+The most important adversaries of this deck, will be opponents that are either good at inhibiting attacks, creating pillow forts, focus on creature removal or have a knack for summoning large numbers of flyers.
+Hence, special attention should go out to decks comprised of mono-black or featuring cards from explicitly the Azorius-, Bant-, Orzhov-, Selesnya- and Witch-Maw guilds.

-At least three cards in the starting hand ought to be lands (or two lands and a Arcane Signet, Emerald Medallion, Mirri's Guile, Sensei's Divining Top or Sol Ring).
-This is a must; I’m not going to start a game without this hand (even if I have to mulligan down to three cards).
+At least three cards in the starting hand ought to be lands (or two lands and a Arcane Signet, Mirri's Guile, Sensei's Divining Top or Sol Ring).
+It is sternly recommended not to start a game without this hand (even if one has to mulligan down to three cards).
 The ideal hand would also contain some additional ramp and/or low-cost draw options.

-First things first; getting my casting resources in order.
-The resources with which I like to start out games, would be any cards mentioned within the ‘Starting hand’ section, as well as mana sources like Elvish Mystic, Fyndhorn Elves, Llanowar Elves, Selvala, Heart of the Wilds and Whisperer of the Wilds.
-In case of ramp, options like Augur of Autumn, Exploration, Nature's Lore, Rampant Growth, Sakura-Tribe Elder and Three Visits are preferred starters of choice.
-Lastly, the first card-advantage resources I prefer, would be cards like Beast Whisperer, Garruk's Uprising, Sylvan Library and Tribute to the World Tree.
-If I can get it in an early stage, I also want to get Concordant Crossroads onto the field early, for the speed advantage.
-Same goes for Growing Rites of Itlimoc , as its transformed state provides lots of mana in one go and is therefore very useful to have from an early stage onwards too.
+First things first; get casting resources in order.
+The resources with which one starts out games ideally matches the cards mentioned within the ‘Starting hand’ section, as well as mana sources like Elvish Mystic, Fanatic of Rhonas, Fyndhorn Elves, Llanowar Elves and Selvala, Heart of the Wilds.
+Ramp options work just as well with cards like Augur of Autumn, Exploration, Nature's Lore, Rampant Growth, Sakura-Tribe Elder and Three Visits.
+Card-advantage resources for the early turn would preferably be cards like Beast Whisperer, Garruk's Uprising, Sylvan Library, Tribute to the World Tree and Vizier of the Menagerie.
+In some cases, it also really benefits the deck to have Concordant Crossroads onto the field early.
+Same goes for Growing Rites of Itlimoc , as its transformed state provides lots of mana in one go and is therefore very useful to have from an early stage onwards.

-With resources in place, I can get my first ground-pounders onto the field.
-My preference goes out to first cast creatures that have a large impact on the board-state in that they influence the abilities of all my other creatures.
-This would include cards like Defiler of Vigor, Ohran Frostfang, Prowling Serpopard, Questing Beast and Silverback Elder.
-I should also have enough mana by now to get some stronger resources online.
-When it comes to mana, this would include cards like The Great Henge, Karametra's Acolyte and Nyx Lotus.
-More expensive card-advantage stuff, in the form of Elder Gargaroth, Kodama of the East Tree and Soul of the Harvest could also come in handy at this stage.
-Lastly, boosters that help out my critters in a grand way should be used.
-Amongst the most effective in my arsenal, include cards like Asceticism, Unnatural Growth and Vigor.
+With resources in place, the first ground-pounders can be put onto the field.
+Especially those that have a large impact on the board-state, in that they influence the abilities of all the deck’s other creatures, should get priority.
+This would include cards like Defiler of Vigor, Ohran Frostfang, Prowling Serpopard and Silverback Elder.
+With enough mana (which should be available by now), some stronger resources can also be brought online.
+This would include cards like The Great Henge, Karametra's Acolyte and Nyx Lotus.
+More expensive card-advantage stuff, in the form of Elder Gargaroth, Kodama of the East Tree and Soul of the Harvest could also come in handy at this point.
+Lastly, boosters that help out the deck’s critters in a grand way should be used.
+Amongst the most effective in its arsenal are cards like Asceticism, Unnatural Growth and Vigor.

-While my creatures are pounding you into the ground with some (or all) of the aforementioned resources mentioned, I’ll be looking for the means to close out the game.
+While creatures are pounding the opposition into the ground, look for the means to close out the game.
 A great way to do that quickly, is by using a mass-draw spell like Rishkar's Expertise or Shamanic Revelation.
 Summoning the Apex Devastator can also be very effective as this almost guarantees the entrance of five strong creatures in a single go.
 Then there’s cards that bring welcome strength seemingly out of nowhere.
 Most notably Finale of Devastation.

 The mechanisms that provide me with card advantage:

-• Apex Devastator: has the potential to summon five permanents in total; one of my favorite creatures to tutor for.
+• Apex Devastator: has the potential to summon five permanents in total.

-• Beast Whisperer: excellent draw enabler in my creature-heavy deck.
+• Beast Whisperer: excellent draw enabler in this creature-heavy deck.

 • Garruk's Uprising: draw upon creature ETB.